exekube/exekube/live/README.md

 inputs.tfvars
 ```

-`terraform.tfvars` defines which Terraform module to import, declares which modules it depends on, and also allows you tweak some configuration in case you need it.
+`terraform.tfvars` defines which generic Terraform module to import, declares which other live modules it depends on, and also allows you tweak some configuration in case you need it.

 `inputs.tfvars` allows you to configure the "live" version of a generic module you imported in `terraform.tfvars`.